 Ability to automatically link to tenants and/or units based on complainant details.

-Distinct permissions to allow select users to complete certain activities, as well as restricting the visibility of sensitive cases to the correct people.
+Distinct permissions to allow select users to complete certain activities, as well as restricting the visibility of sensitive cases to the appropriate users.

-Compliance with The Property Ombudsman complaints process in terms of email templates, SLA’s etc.
+Compliance with The Property Ombudsman complaints process in terms of email templates, SLAs, etc.